jhliu17/MCR/scripts/README.md

 **Faster RCNN (bottom-up-attention)**

 To extract RoI features from the image, we need to adopt a faster rcnn backbone from [bottom-up-attention.pytorch](https://github.com/MILVLG/bottom-up-attention.pytorch).
-Please follow their installation document to setup Detectron2, Apex, and Ray.
+Please follow their installation document to setup **Detectron2**, **Apex**, and **Ray**.

 ## Download Datasets

-Make a data folder `dataset` under your project path.
+Make a data folder `dataset` under your project path,

 ```bash
 mkdir dataset
 ```

-then download the Lazada and Amazon datasets (containing train, dev, and test splits) from [Google Drive](https://drive.google.com/file/d/1XMaospdOeEoXKVuH05YyH038log0lgVx/view?usp=sharing) to `dataset`.
+then download the Lazada and Amazon datasets (containing train, dev, and test splits) from [Google Drive](https://drive.google.com/file/d/1XMaospdOeEoXKVuH05YyH038log0lgVx/view?usp=sharing) to the `dataset` dir.

 ```bash
 cd dataset